Osaka's 23-match win streak ends against Sakkari in Miami - WHIZ News

-MIAMI (AP) — No. 2 Naomi Osaka’s 23-match winning streak ended Wednesday when she lost to Maria Sakkari of Greece in the quarterfinals of the Miami Open, 6-0, 6-4.
+Then she carried on, and so did No. 23-seeded Maria Sakkari, who upset Osaka 6-0, 6-4 in the quarterfinals of the Miami Open.

+“The more stuff like this happens, the more I’ll learn from it,” the No. 2-ranked Osaka said.

-The defeat was Osaka’s first since February 2020, and it ended any chance of reclaiming the No. 1 ranking this week from Ash Barty, who is in the semifinals.
+The defeat was her first since February 2020, and it ended any chance of reclaiming the No. 1 ranking this week from Ash Barty, who is in the semifinals.

-Osaka won her fourth Grand Slam title at the Australian Open last month, but in five Miami appearances she has never advanced beyond the quarterfinals.
+Osaka won her fourth Grand Slam title at the Australian Open in February, but in five Miami appearances she has never advanced beyond the quarterfinals.
+She said couldn’t get comfortable on the tournament’s hard-court surface.

+“I felt like I haven’t been playing well this whole tournament, like I couldn’t find a groove,” she said.

-Against the No. 23-seeded Sakkari, Osaka lost 15 consecutive points on her serve to fall behind and blew a 4-1 lead in the second set.
+Against Sakkari, the only Greek woman ranked in the top 250, Osaka lost 15 consecutive points on her serve to fall behind and blew a 4-1 lead in the second set.
 She faced a break point on seven of her eight service games.

+“Today’s service problems kind of came out of nowhere,” Osaka said.
+“My first serve wasn’t going in at all today.”

 Sakkari earned her sixth career win over a top-five opponent.
-She’s still in the tournament only because she saved six match points in the fourth round before beating American Jessica Pegula.
+She’s still in the tournament only because she saved six match points in the previous round before beating American Jessica Pegula.

+Osaka made just 41% of her first serves and paid a price, because Sakkari aggressively attacked the second set.
+Sakkari also served well and would repeatedly extend rallies until Osaka made an error.

+“I don’t think it was the best tennis I played in my life,” Sakkari said.
+“I just did what I had to do.”

 Osaka took a 40-0 lead in the opening game but didn’t win another point on her serve until the second set.
 When she ended the drought, she received a big ovation from the small crowd, which she followed up with her best stretch of tennis.